flame/blis/docs/BLISTypedAPI.md

 # Introduction

-This wiki summarizes the user-level BLIS APIs, including BLIS-specific type definitions, header files, and function prototypes.
+This document summarizes the user-level BLIS APIs, including BLIS-specific type definitions, header files, and function prototypes.
 This document also includes APIs to key [micro-]kernels which are used to accelerate and optimize various level-2 and level-3 operations.

 There are many functions that BLIS implements that are not listed here, either because they are lower-level functions, or they are considered for use primarily by developers and experts.